dividohq/finance-plugin-woocommerce/readme.txt

  == Changelog ==
+Version 2.3.8
+Chore: Added a new icon for finance payment plugin.

 Version 2.3.6
 Fix: Product price threshold had a typo in a mathematical operator and a missing conversion from pence/pennies.